wso2/docs-is/en/docs/deploy/upgrade/upgrade-wso2-is.md

-# Upgrading WSO2 Identity Server
+# Upgrade WSO2 Identity Server

 This document walks you through the process of upgrading WSO2 Identity Server.